rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 );
 ```

-The above code snippet will append `plan` as a trait to the track event.The trait `email` will not be appended, as it was not specified in the `context.traits` field.
+The above code snippet will append `plan` as a trait to the track event.
+The trait `email` will not be appended, as it was not specified in the `context.traits` field.

 ## 6. Querystring API